bob1de/hass-apps/docs/apps/schedy/tips-and-tricks/motion-triggered-lights.rst

 Scheduling lights is really easy with the ``switch`` actor type.
-Even associating motion sensors isn't too complicated with just a single automation and an additional schedule rule.
+Even associating motion sensors isn't too complicated with just a single additional schedule rule.
 The procedure is identical to that used for :doc:`open-window-detection`, except that the ``binary_sensor`` entities now report motion instead of open windows and the value needs to be set to ``"on"`` while motion is detected.

 Let's assume the following: